mayonorris/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm *~:  Deletes all files in the current working directory that end with the character ~.

-mkdir -p welcome/to/school : creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+mkdir -p welcome/to/school : This command  creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.

-ls -amvp : a command that lists all the files and directories of the current directory, separated by commas (,).